 If you’re as big a pasta fan as my family is, you have probably faced this dilemma at least once: red sauce or white?
 On one hand, alfredo is rich, creamy and delicious.
 But marinara is a robust, classic comfort food.
 Fortunately, you don’t have to choose.
 This tomato creamy chicken pasta recipe combines the best of both worlds with its creamy tomato sauce.
+It’s a wonderful combination that is sure to win and become a family favorite.

 I also like this recipe because it doesn’t dirty up a ton of dishes.
 This homemade sauce is pretty simple, but unlike some store bought sauce, it isn’t packed with sugar, salt or preservatives.
 Plus, anytime I can serve my family leafy green veggies and lean protein in one meal, I’m a happy mama.
+Spinach is one of my favorite vegetables because it’s rich in vitamins and minerals but has a relatively mild flavor compared to its green counterparts.

 Why You’ll Love This Creamy Tomato Chicken Pasta